Behavioral Therapy For Children

 Our clinicians are qualified to paint a clear picture of your child’s condition.
 And in behavioral therapy for children, you can have a better idea of what issues are affecting your child so that they can acquire the tools needed to manage and regulate their emotions.

 Living with a child who struggles with behavioral setbacks, you likely feel overwhelmed and under-resourced in providing them with the support and guidance they need.
-But therapy can give both you and your child an opportunity to clarify your needs, reinforce personal strengths, and re-establish a healthy, amicable relationship with one another.
+But therapy can give both you and your child an opportunity to reinforce personal strengths, and re-establish a healthy, connected relationship with one another.

-A therapist can help your child address specific challenges and behaviors so that they can be more successful and comfortable.
+A therapist can help your child address specific challenges and behaviors so that they can be more successful.
+Children can learn new skills and ways of responding.

-Beginning with an intake process with the parents that will allow us to understand what is happening with your child’s behavioral issues, your therapist at Eddins Counseling will get an idea of presenting problems, symptoms, and goals for treatment.
+The process begins with an intake with the parents to learn more about what is happening with your child’s behavioral issues.
+Next, your therapist will meet independently with your child.
+This will provide an idea of presenting problems, symptoms, and goals for treatment.

 While the intake session will center around your perspective as the parent, we will spend ongoing therapy sessions working directly with your child to help them develop necessary skills and coping techniques.